-Shanghai has an ever-expanding skyline and sprawling urban development with endless things to see & do.
+Shanghai boasts an ever-expanding skyline and sprawling urban development, offering endless things to see & do.
 It’s also home to over 24 million people.
 Sometimes you need a break from the crowded streets.
 Luckily, the best day trips in Shanghai are just a few hours away from the big city.

 Shanghai has the enviable position of being at the mouth of the Yangtze River.
-This means it’s located perfectly as a base for branching out along the Chinese coast and various inland waterways.
+This means it is ideally located as a base for branching out along the Chinese coast and various inland waterways.

 After a short ride on a train or bus, you can spend the day visiting coastal villages, sweeping landscapes, lakes, forests, and a wide variety of cultural and historical sites.

 Don’t know where to begin?
-Start your Shanghai travel plans with this guide to the top-rated Shanghai side trips!
+Maximize your travel plans to China’s biggest city with our guide to the top-rated Shanghai side trips!

 Suzhou

 Considered the Venice of the East, Suzhou is one of the most popular day trips from Shanghai.
-The city contains a large network of waterways and canals.
-It’s a city full of old architecture and lots of greenery.
+The city contains an extensive network of waterways and canals.
+It’s a city full of historic architecture and abundant greenery.

 On your first 24 hours in Suzhou, you’ll pass impressive bonsai trees and delicate cherry blossoms as you browse outdoor markets and walk across old bridges.
-While the city has lots of history, it also has modern attractions, including upscale shopping and dining.
+While the city boasts a rich history, it also features modern attractions, including upscale shopping and dining options.

-When you first arrive, visit the Humber Administrator Garden, one of the top things to do in Suzhou.
-The 52,000 square metre garden is the highlight of the city.
-It contains multiple sections with their own distinct scenery.
+When you first arrive, visit the Humble Administrator Garden, one of our favorite attractions in Suzhou.
+The 52,000-square-metre garden is the highlight of the city.
+It contains multiple sections, each with its own distinct scenery.
 You can walk through bamboo forests and across elegant courtyards.

-After a trip to the garden, take a ride down the main canal.
+After a trip to the garden, take a ride down the central canal.
 You’ll get to see the architecture of the unique city before reaching Pingjiang Road.

 Pingjiang Road is your gateway to the historic parts of the city.
 Explore the narrow alleys as you work your way to Guan Qian Shopping Street.